 Green onions are an everyday garden staple because they’re a cinch to grow.
 And because of their shallow root system and fast growth, they are great for growing in containers, either indoors or outdoors.
 You can even keep them outdoors during their growing season, then easily bring them in for winter, keeping them growing year-round for a steady supply of green onions.

 Container gardening, in general, can be a terrific way for anyone to grow vegetables and herbs!

-Tip: Check out how common garden vegetables, such as carrots, green beans, and onions, grow in containers.
-I also have some great tips to get plentiful yields from blueberries and strawberries grown in containers.
+Learn More: We’ve got tons of posts on growing vegetables in containers, such as carrots, green beans, onions, kale, and beets, or even our list of 15 vegetables that grow great in containers.
+We also have some great tips to get plentiful yields from blueberries and strawberries grown in containers.

 What are green onions?

 Because green onions are also called scallions and spring onions, there’s a lot of confusion about them.
 Are all of these “varieties” the same thing?
 Are they different?

 Green onions and scallions are actually the same things.
 They’re the immature leaves (which look like green stalks) of a small bulb plant in the onion family.
 It’s worth mentioning that the bulbs of scallions never get big and round like the bulbs of other bulb onions.
 They have a very mild onion flavor and are sometimes known as salad onions.